mjstewart/rejig/README.md

 (--file FILEPATH | --stdin DESCRIPTION)
 ```

-`rejig` can read from a `--file` using the full path or pipe input using `--stdin` along with a description such as filename to make error reporting clearer.
+Supply `rejig` with the file path or pipe input using `--stdin` along with a description such as filename to make error reporting clearer.

 ## `--haskell | --daml`